 BEST TIME TO VISIT EPCOT

 While Disney is always busy no matter the time of the year, if you can help it, avoid visiting between July and September.
 It’s mad hot, muggy, humid and the reason why snow birds go back north (both the bird and human and variety).
 I’d be lying if I said I haven’t seen tourists pass out at the parks.
 Don’t be that tourist.
 Drink copious amounts of water, wear sunscreen and stick to the shade as much as you can.

 However more importantly, try to book your Disney getaway when there are no conventions or special events happening at the parks.
 When we went there was a Star Wars 5K that morning evident in the Princess Lea’s and various Star War pajama laden park goers we saw (yes there was more than one person dressed in Star Wars jammies).
 Unless you’re participating in an event, try and avoid these weekends as the lines for rides become unbearably long.

 Celebrating the changing of seasons and springtime each year, Epcot hosts the International Flower & Garden Festival from April – June.
-Unlike the larger International Food & Wine Festival, this one focuses on loading the entire park with vibrant flowers and topiaries with many of the same food vendors that come out for the Food & Wine Festival.
+Unlike the larger International Food & Wine Festival, the focus of this festival is on filling the park with vibrant flowers and topiaries with many of the same food vendors that come out for the Food & Wine Festival.
 Best of both worlds.

-We’ve had some record breaking heat during this particular romp about Epcot (wuddup global warming) so I wasn’t sure how great the festival would be this year.
+We had some record breaking heat during this particular romp about Epcot (wuddup global warming) so I wasn’t sure how great the festival would be this year.
 Florida heat and florals don’t necessarily thrive together.
 But leave it to Disney to always bring it (you should see how quickly they open back up after hurricane visits).
-The perfectly manicured flowers and shrubbery pruned into various Disney characters became more and more *magical* with every drink.
+The perfectly manicured, colorful flowers and shrubbery pruned into various Disney characters became more and more *magical* with every drink.

-Besides flowers and gardens, additional food stalls pop up around the park offering cheaper alternatives for guests than the traditional sit down restaurants.
-However if you happen to be at Epcot during the regular season, I highly suggest booking a reservation at the Coral Reef Restaurant.
-While expensive, it’s pretty darn good seafood for a Disney restaurant AND it overlooks a dope aquarium.
+Besides the gardens and flowers, additional food stalls pop up around the park offering cheaper alternatives for guests than the traditional sit down restaurants.
+However, if you happen to be at Epcot during the regular season, I highly suggest booking a reservation at the Coral Reef Restaurant.
+While expensive, it’s a pretty darn good seafood for a Disney restaurant AND it overlooks a pretty rad aquarium.

 LET THE DRINKING FESTIVITIES BEGIN

 Drinking around Epcot is not cheap.
-Expect to spend close to $100 on drinks alone.
+Expect to spend over $100 on drinks alone.
 The cheapest one I got was a pint in the English pub for $6.
-Most liquor drinks were between $8-14.
-If you love wine you will be disappointed, I spent $8 on the saddest shot glass of wine I’d ever seen.
-Every cocktail I got was delicious though, they definitely have their liquor drinks on point.
+Most liquor drinks were between $9-18.
+If you love wine you will be disappointed, I spent $8 on the saddest shot glass size of wine I’d ever seen.
+Every cocktail I got was delicious though, Disney definitely has their liquor drinks on point.

 - Skip the shot in Norway, expensive and tastes like ass.

-Don’t get beer at the outside food stalls, that $5 beer might look appetizing but once you see the Seven Dwarf sized cup you’ll think otherwise.
-No fear though beer lovers, DO get beer at the pub in England.
+- Don’t get beer at the outside food stalls, that $5 beer might look appetizing but once you see the Seven Dwarf sized cup you’ll think otherwise.
+No fear though beer lovers though, DO get a pint at the pub in England.